arne-schroppe/webcmd/readme.md

 Now you can use for example "g ewok language" as a shortcut for a google search.

-You can stop the server by using the "KILLSERVER" command
+You can stop the server by using the "paamuk:stop" command